cmoffroad/osm-guidelines/README.md

 ### Use the appropriate name tag:

-- use [name=...](https://wiki.openstreetmap.org/wiki/Key:name) for official road usage.
+- use [name=...](https://wiki.openstreetmap.org/wiki/Key:name) for official road usage in Thai. e.g. "ซอย 3"
+- use [name:en=...](https://wiki.openstreetmap.org/wiki/Key:name) for official road usage in English. e.g. "Soi 3"
 - use [description=...](https://wiki.openstreetmap.org/wiki/Key:description) for texts that can be viewed by other end-users.
 E.g. "very steep climb".
-- use [note=...](https://wiki.openstreetmap.org/wiki/Key:note) to leave a note to other mappers
+- use [note=...](https://wiki.openstreetmap.org/wiki/Key:note) to leave a note to other mappers.  e.g. "private road, do not tag as residential"

 If you need to create a signed posted or commonly known activity route (hiking, mountain biking, enduro, …), please create a [relation route](https://wiki.openstreetmap.org/wiki/Relation:route).